Concludia Instructions

 How To Use

-Currently, Concludia supports argument navigation, counterpoints, and adjustment of truth values in premises.
-Truth value changes are currently shared across all viewers.
-In the future, users will be able to set their own truth for Values.
+Concludia supports argument navigation and counterpoints.
+Truth values for factual premises are shared across all viewers.
+You can also set your own truth values, or "stances", for Value premises.
 If a graph includes counterpoints, you can view them via the “Show counterpoints” toggle.
-(Future plans include the ability to challenge reasoning, and the ability to create and add to existing arguments.)
+And through the Disagreement Finder, you can be guided to the right place for their disagreement, and add a counterpoint.

 Any conclusion or lemma - that is, any box that is not a premise - is prepended with a symbol that indicates its provability state: